Chakodi/chakodi/README.md

 ## Hi there 👋

+# About Me 👋

+## 🔭 Current Focus
-## 🔭 I’m currently working on getting up to speed on all things GitHub and what it means to be an excellent Hubber.
+I’m currently working on getting up to speed on all things GitHub and what it means to be an excellent Hubber.

+## 🌱 Learning
-## 🌱 I’m currently learning all the things (or trying to)!
+I’m currently learning all the things (or trying to)!

+## 👯 Collaboration
-## 👯 I’m looking to collaborate on onboarding new Revenue team members, methodology, and skills enablement.
+I’m looking to collaborate on onboarding new Revenue team members, methodology, and skills enablement.

+## 🤔 Seeking Help
-## 🤔 I’m looking for help with all the things!
+I’m looking for help with all the things!

+## 💬 Ask Me About
-## 💬 Ask me about my pets (two dogs and two cats)
+Ask me about my pets (two dogs and two cats).

+## 📫 Contact
-## 📫 How to reach me: @chakodi
+How to reach me: @chakodi

-## 😄 Pronouns: she/her
+## 😄 Pronouns
+she/her

-## ⚡ Fun fact: I grew up in Maui
+## ⚡ Fun Fact
+I grew up in Maui.